codethesaurus/docs/docs/thesaurus/best-practices.md

 5. Anything that's not intuitive to a beginner needs a comment.
 Don't assume everyone knows the "easy stuff".
 This is a learning tool and new learners might be using it.
 They may not know what is automatic to an experienced developer.
 6. Operators need to show order (prefix, postfix, infix)
 7. You should have `code`, or `code + comment`, or `not-implemented`, or `not-implemented + comment`
-8. When the Implementation (code block) is text and not actual code, use `hash marks` to identify key words or syntax.
+8. When the Implementation (code block) is text and not actual code, use `hash marks` to identify keywords or syntax.
 9. If a concept doesn't appear in a language, do not add it(Don't write an algorithm to do equivalent functionality).